SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-KelseyBaker262/PROJECT_PRESENTATION.md

 Things I would do differntly nect time:

 - Change my story and function to be able to return all pets who visited over 3 years ago instead of the first one

+- Encourage the challenger to add error messages so instead of visit dates that are invalid returning as undefined, it will return as different message such as "Error: this is an invalid date"

 What went well: